"Femeia mănâncă pâinea și bea laptele."

-Translation:The woman eats the bread and drinks the milk.
+Translation:The woman eats the loaf of bread and drinks the milk.

 The purpose of this sentence is to show learners how the words femeie and lapte take the definite article "the" upon themselves differently.